- For other places with the same name, see Westport

 - Bus 450 follows the coast, from Dooagh near the west tip of Achill island, via Doogort and Achill Sound to the mainland, then Mulrany, Newport and Westport, then onward to Murrisk and Louisburgh; it doesn't continue to Roonagh pier.
 It runs M-Sa every 2-3 hours, with only three on Sunday.

-- Westport Bike Hire on James St is open daily 9AM-6PM.
+- Bike hire: Westport Bike Hire on James St is open daily 9AM-6PM.

 See

-- Clew Bay Heritage Centre is a tiny museum on Roman Island, open Mar-Oct, in a building once used for holding live pigs before transport.
-The island, now a promontory of the Quay, was a busy industrial port during the boom years, but now has forlorn industrial remnants.
+- Clew Bay Heritage Centre, The Quay F28 K302, ☏ +353 98 26852.
+Jan-Nov M-Th 10AM–2PM.
+Small museum on Roman Island, open Mar-Oct, in a building once used for holding live pigs before transport.
+The island, now a promontory of the Quay, was a busy industrial port during the boom years.
 The Point of the promontory is a good spot for seeing birdlife and otters.

-- Clew Bay is a beautiful bay dotted with small islands: there are 141 named islands and outcrops, which you see more of further north towards Newport.
-They're drumlins, mounds of gravel deposited by glaciers.
-(There's a swathe of them right across Ireland where the last glaciation halted: on land, e.g., in County Cavan, they create a "basket-of-eggs" landscape.)
+- Clew Bay is a beautiful bay dotted with small islands: there are 141 named islands and outcrops, stretching north towards Newport.
+They're drumlins, mounds of gravel deposited at the edge of the last glaciation.
+(There's a swathe of them right across Ireland where the glaciers halted: on land, across County Cavan and County Down, they create a "basket-of-eggs" landscape.)
 Most are uninhabited, several have private dwellings; boat trips go out from Westport harbour.
 To view from the mainland either take the south shore road towards Louisburgh and Roonagh, or the north shore road towards Achill Island.

 - 2 Murrisk is a village 8 km west of Westport.
 It's at the foot of the trail up Croagh Patrick, with a large car park for walkers.
 A spectral sculpture evokes the "famine ships" of the 1840s.
 The Augustinian abbey, founded 1457, is a scrappy ruin on the shore.